 The Interagency Contract Directory (ICD) is a central repository of Indefinite Delivery Vehicles (IDV) awarded by federal agencies.
 The ICD assists in strategic sourcing and identifying existing contract vehicles (including those awarded to small businesses).

-OMB, OFPP and DoD policy memos endorse GWACs
+OMB, OFPP, DoD, and DHA policy memos endorse GWACs.

 The General Services Administration issued a memo on September 17, 2012, stating that GSA employees are required to use existing GSA acquisition vehicles before establishing new contracts for similar products or services.

 Defense Health Agency issued a memo on April 25, 2016, establishing GSA's suite of vehicles to include Governmentwide Acquisition Contracts (GWACs) and Federal Supply Schedules (FSS) as mandatory vehicles for the acquisition of Military Health System (MHS) Health Information Technology (HIT) for both previously unsolicited and follow-on contracts/task orders, unless waived in accordance with procedures outlined herein.
 Read the April 25, 2016 memo [PDF - 125 KB].